bmartinowich/DSI-DC-2-stage/curriculum/Week-04/4.03 Intro to Logistic Regression/readme.md

 This allows us to solve the regression allowing the beta coefficients to have any value, but guarantees that the predicted value for Y will be a probability that falls within the range 0 to 1.

-## Recap & Review

-Check: What is Logistic regression?

-> A: A statistical method for analyzing a dataset in which there are one or more independent variables that determine an outcome.
-The outcome is measured with a variable (in which there are only two possible outcomes).

-Check: What is important about the dependent variable for logistic regression?

-> A: The dependent variable is binary, i.e. it only contains data coded as 1 (TRUE, success, pregnant, etc. ) or 0 (FALSE, failure, non-pregnant, etc.).

 #### Goals of Logistic Regression

 The goal of logistic regression is to find the best fitting model to describe the relationship between the characteristic of interest (dependent variable = response or outcome variable) and a set of independent (predictor or explanatory) variables.
 Logistic regression generates the coefficients (and its standard errors and significance levels) of a formula to predict a logit transformation of the probability of presence of the characteristic of interest: